siobhanlgorman/knits-and-pieces/README.md

 ### Surface

 * Overall Design Choice
 - The emphasis is to look professional and modern and to showcase the high quality artisan goods for sale.
 Research on websites selling similar handmade goods often have either a very traditional and amateur look or a very cluttered look.
 The site should look clean and elegant with a plain background to highlight the colorful products.
+Minimal colours used in keeping with the minimalist approach but making the site attractive to draw user's eye and tone with the products' colours.

 * Colours
+- created a logo from a bright coloured suare from a product
+- created a palette using [Coolors](https://coolors.co/d20f35-e36477-3a445c-728668-bbb19d)
+- Picked from sample product square, used for logo
+- Crimson for Title font
 * Typography
 * Images
 * Accessibility